hydroflux/abstractor-ws/BACKLOG.md

 - [ ] Create a 'transform' script to handle updating document numbers and setting document attributes
 - [ ] Update the 'execute_web_program' function to work with the original Django / React setup
 - [ ] Create a 'logout' script and a 'transform' script
+- [ ] Integrate the 'number_results' attribute of the Document class into 'open_document', 'download', 'record', and 'execute'

 ## Other To Do